Properly Sealing Grout Will Keep It From Becoming Dirty And Stained

 Grout is an extremely porous material that can harbor dirt, mold, mildew and bacteria.
 Sealing your grout will protect it from these contaminates and keep it from becoming dirty and stained over time.
 You should seal your grout 72 hours after it has been installed and you should also re-seal your grout at least once a year especially in showers and high traffic areas like tile floors.

 You should only seal cement based grout.
 Epoxy, urethane and other types of synthetic grouts do not need to be sealed.
 Sealing these types of synthetic grouts can do more harm than good for protecting them.
 Additionally you should not seal your grout if it has been re-colored, dyed or sealed with an epoxy based grout colorant.
-Grout colorants will put a topical layer of the grout colorant product on top of the grout that also serves to seal the grout.
-Sealing grout that has had a grout colorant sealer applied to it can also do more harm then good for protecting the grout.
+Grout colorants will put a topical layer of sealer on top of the grout that also serves to seal the grout.
+Sealing grout that has had a grout colorant applied can do more harm than good for protecting the grout.

-Deep cleaning grout with strong alkaline and acidic cleaners can break down the sealers in grout You should always reseal your grout it has been deep cleaned.
-Grout sealers will also break down over time so you should seal your grout at least every 3-5 years even in out of the way areas.
+You should always reseal your grout it has been deep cleaned.
+You should always reseal your grout it has been deep cleaned.
+Deep cleaning grout with strong alkaline and acidic cleaners can break down the sealers in grout.
+Grout sealers will also break down over time so you should seal your grout at least every 3-5 years.
 You should always thoroughly clean your grout before sealing it.
 You do not want to seal in any dirt and contaminates causing permanent hard to remove stains in the grout.

-There are two main types of applicators that can be used to seal your grout.
-The brush tipped applicator is convenient for sealing small grout joints and vertical grout surfaces.
-The roller wheel type applicator works better for sealing the grout on large horizontal surfaces like tile floors.
+There are two basic types of grout sealer applicators.
+The brush tipped applicator is convenient for sealing small grout joints and for sealing vertical grout joints found in showers and backsplashes.
+The roller wheel type applicator works better for sealing wider grout lines on horizontal surfaces like tile floors.

-It is important to only use a high quality professional grade sealer like Aqua Mix Sealers Choice Gold.
+It is important to only use a high quality professional grade sealer like Stonetech Bulletproof.
 Low grade sealers from local home improvement stores will not provide much protection for your grout and they will allow your grout to easily become stained.
 Also these low grade sealers will not last long and they will break down easily with normal everyday cleaning products.
-Aqua Mix sealers choice gold performed as the best grout sealer in our grout sealer review.
+Stonetech Bulletproof performed as one of the best sealers for protecting grout in our grout sealer review.
 The one quart container of grout sealer will seal approximately 200 sq/ft of grout with 12 inch tiles and 1/8 inch grout lines.

 You should first seal the vertical tile surfaces like backsplashes and shower walls.
-Trying to keep these vertical grout joints saturated with sealer for 5-10 minutes can be a challenge and is not always achievable.
-Still try to get as much sealer into the vertical grout joints as possible without allowing the sealer to dry on the surface of the tiles.
-Continually applying sealer to the vertical tiles while continually wiping up the excess sealer off the tile surfaces is the best method for sealing vertical tile surfaces.
+Trying to keep these vertical grout joints saturated with sealer for 5-10 minutes can be a challenge which is not always achievable.
+Try to get as much sealer into the vertical grout joints as possible without allowing the sealer to dry on the surface of the tiles.
+Continually applying sealer to the vertical grout lines while continually wiping up the excess sealer off the tile surfaces is the best method for sealing grout on vertical tile surfaces.